 In 2021, musicians Peter Jones and Clement Regert decided to set up a new Sunday night jazz club for the post-pandemic era, and in September of that year Off the Rails was born.
 For the last four years we have also programmed the jazz stage at Twickenham's annual High Tide music festival .

-Upstairs at One Kew Road is a large, airy space with plenty of seating, plus a good menu, and there are bars and tables both upstairs and downstairs.
+Upstairs at 1 Kew Road is a large, airy space with plenty of seating, plus a good menu, and there are bars and tables both upstairs and downstairs.

 Off the Rails presents a wide range of music under the general umbrella of jazz.
 We are particularly keen to feature younger, up-and-coming artists from diverse backgrounds who play their own compositions.
 Since the club started we have welcomed Phoenician Blinds, Germana Stella la Sorsa, Luna Cohen, the Tristan Banks Quartet, Joy Ellis, Bea Asurmendi, Julian Costello, Yolanda Charles, Glebe, Yetii, Poppy Daniels, Brandon Allen, Deschanel Gordon, Rob Luft, Lily Dior, Pyjaen, Gabriele Pribetti, Emily Francis, Maciek Pysz, Sultan Stevenson, Wild Card, Alex Hitchcock, Rosie Frater-Taylor, Binker Golding, Tomasz Bura and Lydian Collective.